Yudit HOWTO

 F1 straight: built-in - no mapping

-F2 unicode: build-in - \uxxxx escapes
+F2 unicode: built-in - \uxxxx escapes

-F3 kinput2: built-in - _JAPANESE_CONVERSION
+F3 x-ibus:en_US.utf-8: built-in - ibus input system

-F4 Hungarian: external Hungarian.my file is searched and
+F5 Hungarian: external Hungarian.my file is searched and

 possibly found in /usr/share/yudit/data/Hungarian.my

-F7 freehand: internal, handwriting engine with external handwriting
+F6 freehand: internal, handwriting engine with external handwriting

 description files.